-- incorporation of environmentally sound and evolving technology in all fisheries covered by this Plan. - g.
-Mobility: The management of fishing capacity should encourage the efficient use of fishing capacity, allow the legitimate transfer of vessels among Participants, and discourage entry of new vessels into the EPO if that leads to excess capacity. - h.
-Transparency: The EPO Plan should be implemented in a transparent manner in accordance with Article 6.13 of the Code of Conduct. - i.
+- vessels into the EPO if that leads to excess capacity. - h.
+Transparency: The EPO Plan shall should be implemented in a transparent manner in accordance with Article 6.13 of the Code of Conduct. - i.
 Awareness building and education.
-Participants should develop information programs at national and regional levels to increase awareness about the need for the management of fishing capacity, and the costs and benefits resulting from adjustments in that capacity in the EPO. - j.
+Participants should develop information programs at national and regional levels to increase awareness about the need for the management of tuna fishing capacity, and the costs and benefits resulting from adjustments in that capacity in the EPO - j.
 Scientific and technical cooperation.
 Participants should support training and institutional strengthening and consider providing financial, technical, and other assistance to developing countries on issues related to the management of fishing capacity. - k.
 International collaboration.
-Participants should strive to collaborate, through FAO and through international arrangements, in research, training, and the production of information and educational material aiming to promote the effective management of fishing capacity.
-The IATTC should keep FAO updated on progress on the assessment, development, and implementation of the EPO Plan. - 11.
-The implementation of the EPO Plan should give due recognition to Article 5 of the Code of Conduct, in relation to enhancing the ability of developing countries to participate in fisheries targeting species covered by the Convention, including access to such fisheries, in accordance with their legitimate rights and their obligations under international law. - 12.
-In the implementation of the EPO Plan, the right of coastal countries and other countries with a longstanding and significant interest in the tuna fisheries in the EPO to develop and maintain their own tuna-fishing industries should be acknowledged and affirmed. - 13.
-The economic importance of the fleets targeting species covered by the Convention and the need to limit the size of these fleets to a level commensurate with economic viability should be considered in implementing the EPO Plan. - 14.
-The EPO Plan is a policy document that establishes the general framework for managing the capacity of the fleets targeting species covered by the Convention.
-It should be implemented by resolutions adopted by the IATTC, in particular the resolutions (including any future amendments) on fleet capacity (Resolution on the Capacity of the Tuna Fleet Operating in the eastern Pacific Ocean (Revised) and on the Regional Vessel Register (Resolution on a Regional Vessel Register, which are an integral part of the EPO Plan.
+Participants should strive to collaborate, through FAO and through international arrangements, in research, training, and the production of information and educational material aiming to promote the effective management of tuna fishing capacity.
+The IATTC shall-should keep FAO updated on progress on the assessment, development, and implementation of the EPO Plan. - 11.
+The implementation of the EPO Plan shall-should give due recognition to Article 5 of the Code of Conduct, in relation to enhancing the ability of developing countries to participate in tuna fisheries, including access to such fisheries, in accordance with their legitimate rights and their obligations under international law. - 12.
+In the implementation of the EPO Plan, the right of coastal countries and other countries with a longstanding and significant interest in the tuna fisheries in the EPO to develop and maintain their own tuna fishing industries shall-should be acknowledged and affirmed. - 13.
+The economic importance of the tuna-fishing fleets and the need to limit the size of these fleets to a level commensurate with economic viability should be considered in implementing the EPO Plan. - 14.
+The EPO Plan is a policy document that establishes the general framework for managing the capacity of the tuna fleets in the EPO.
+It shallshould be implemented by resolutions adopted by the IATTC, in particular the resolutions (including any future amendments) on fleet capacity (Resolution on the Capacity of the Tuna Fleet Operating in the eastern Pacific Ocean (Revised), Attachment A), and on the Regional Vessel Register (Resolution on a Regional Vessel Register, Attachment B), which are an integral part of the EPO Plan.